 Shop and Eat Locally

-Shopping and eating local helps support the local population of Cabo, allowing them to grow and giving the area an economic boost.
+Shopping and eating locally help support the local population of Cabo, allowing them to grow and giving the area an economic boost.
 Cabo is abundant in fine cuisine and local delicacies which will truly give you a flavor of the area.

 There’s also a range of small shops and flea markets where you can purchase unique, handcrafted souvenirs.